-Currently under construction, the online exhibition will feature paintings, prints, drawings, maps and more, addressing the impact of Scotland's new transport infrastructure on the development of travel, tourism and topographical descriptions between 1720 and 1832.
+Currently under construction and due to launch in May 2021, the online exhibition will feature paintings, prints, drawings, maps and more, addressing the impact of Scotland's new transport infrastructure on the development of travel, tourism and topographical descriptions between 1720 and 1832.

 Old Ways New Roads will take users on a journey around many of Scotland’s best-known locations, following in the footsteps of 18th-century travellers.
 Transferring what was originally conceived as a physical exhibition to an online format will allow The Hunterian to provide multiple layers of interpretations, that would be more difficult to achieve within the constraints of a traditional three-dimensional environment.

 While introducing the research and stories that underpin the exhibition to a much broader audience, the online platform will also help to open up a dialogue with visitors and offer them a chance to undertake their own journey around Scotland, at a time when physical travelling is not possible.

 Old Ways New Roads is accompanied by a new publication of the same title, edited by Anne Dulau Beveridge, John Bonehill and Nigel Leask.